Companies save billions of dollars by giving employees fake "manager" titles, study shows

 Notably, this pattern didn't exist in states that set a different salary threshold for OT, nor with managerial titles that were paid hourly, reinforcing the idea that companies are doing this strategically to avoid paying overtime.
 The paper also found that inflated manager titles were more common in states with weaker labor laws, low union membership and higher unemployment.

+These legally dubious tactics coexist with the phenomenon of "title inflation" in white-collar jobs, in which employers sometimes grant salaried workers ever-loftier titles in lieu of raising their pay.
+Common in startups, the phenomenon "exploded" during the pandemic, Shawn Cole, president of search firm Cowen Partners, told Bloomberg last year.

+"Entire careers of job titles are being condensed into a decade, 10 years worth of titles are being condensed into five, so new titles have had to be invented," he told the outlet.
+"Firms can only offer so much money."

-Workers are well aware of these tactics — and so are regulators.
+Hourly workers are well aware that fancy titles can be used to mask insufficient pay — and so are regulators.
 As far back as 1940, the Department of Labor warned that companies are likely to game the system if they are allowed to exempt particular titles from their full legal pay.
 "Titles can be had cheaply," one official wrote. "[I]t is not hard to call a janitor a 'superintendent' or a 'superintendent of maintenance' if some result desirable to the employer will flow therefrom."

 - Child care disruptions continue for working parents of small children